 Remain positive and objective about the project.
 They will hear it in your voice and feel it in your email expressions.

-Obvious signs of strained communication in email include expressions of frustration.
+Obvious signs of strained client communication in the email include expressions of frustration.
 Misunderstood messages and decisions that contradict previous conversations must be addressed right away.

-When you see these emails, do not reply to them to “set the record straight,” which are adversarial.
+When you see these emails, do not reply to them to “set the record straight,” which is adversarial.
 Pick up the phone and calmly clarify any questions.

-When communication is already strained, a flood of emails back and forth usually compounds the frustration.
+When communication with a client is already strained, a flood of emails back and forth usually compounds the frustration.
 By discussing the issue verbally, you stand a much better chance of resolving it and getting everyone back to healthy communication.
 Focus on the problem, not the person.

 Assemble your questions together in one email rather than sending 4 different emails in one morning with one question each.
 Additionally, make an effort to be as clear as possible when you communicate so there is no need to go back and forth several times just to understand the issue at hand.